mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 ## How do I use Islandora Workbench?

 Islandora Workbench provides the ability to perform a set of "tasks".
-The focus of this page is the "create" task, but other tasks Workbench enables include "update", "delete", and "add_media".
+The focus of this page is the `create` task, but other tasks Workbench enables include `update`, `delete`, and `add_media`.

 To use Islandora Workbench to create new content, you need to assemble a CSV file containing metadata describing your content, and arrange the accompanying image, video, PDF, and other files in specific ways so that Workbench knows where to find them.
 Here is a sample, very simple, Workbench CSV file: